nf-core/configs/docs/vsc_kul_uhasselt.md

 All of the intermediate files required to run the pipeline will be stored in the `work/` directory.
 It is recommended to delete this directory after the pipeline has finished successfully because it can get quite large, and all of the main output files will be saved in the `results/` directory anyway.

-The config contains a `cleanup` command that removes the `work/` directory automatically once the pipeline has completed successfully.
-If the run does not complete successfully then the `work/` dir should be removed manually to save storage space.
-The default work directory is set to `$VSC_SCRATCH/work` per this configuration

-> **NB:** The default directory where the `work/` and `singularity/` (cache directory for images) is located in `$VSC_SCRATCH`.